Oncor Energy Incentive Programs for Texas Homeowners

 This program provides incentives for the same insulation and airtightness measures described above.
 However, unlike the Low-Income Weatherization program, this one is available for all homeowners who are Oncor customers.
 If your property is rented you are also eligible, as long as you have permission from the owner.

 Other than building envelope upgrades, the Home Energy Efficiency Program is also available for heating and cooling upgrades.
 HVAC equipment may leak around 20% of the air in circulation, and this represents an extra energy cost in your monthly bill.
-However, with Oncor you receive up to $2,500 to improve home heating and cooling systems.
+However, with Oncor you can incentives from $300 to $3,000 to improve home heating and cooling systems.
 Eligible types of equipment include central air conditioners, central heat pumps, ground-source heat pumps and water heaters.
-In the case of air conditioning upgrades, the incentive applies for equipment with a minimum Seasonal Energy Efficiency Ratio (SEER) of 15.
+In the case of air conditioning upgrades, the incentive applies for equipment with a minimum Seasonal Energy Efficiency Ratio (SEER) of 16.

 Solar Photovoltaic Residential Program